Creamy French Onion Soup Recipe

 - 1 cup shredded Fontina cheese

-- In a large saucepan, add the butter and saute the onions, potato and garlic over medium heat, until soft and brown, not burned.
+- In a large saucepan, add the butter and saute the onions, potato and garlic over medium heat, until soft and brown, burned.
 This may take 30+ minutes; add 1 tablespoon of honey about 15 minutes in, to help caramelize.
 Lower the heat if needed.

 - De-glaze the pan with 2 cups wine.
 Then add the water, beef base, and bouquet garni.
 Simmer another 15 minutes, then remove the bouquet garni and puree with an immersion blender.
 Stir in the balsamic vinegar and cream.
 Then salt and pepper to taste.

 - Meanwhile, preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
-Use a cookie cutter of glass to cut out 8+ circles the size of your serving cups.
+Use a cookie cutter or glass to cut out 8+ circles the size of your serving cups.

 - Sprinkle the puff pastry rounds with Fontina cheese and bake for 15 minutes, until lightly golden and fluffy.
 Serve the soup with a cheese pillow on top of each cup.